zengjilie/portfolio/content/posts/covid-kit/index.md

 ## Takeaways

-* There is are some differences between development and design.
+* There are some differences between development and design.
 Designers and developers should have a basic understanding of each other’s work to collaborate seamlessly.

 * Optimization is very important when fetching and rendering huge datasets.